 This evaluation of compatibility criteria for WSD based on the first step (Annex 1) of the methodology of Report ITU-R BT2265 shows that there are a lot of possible limitations in adjacent channels (channels n+1, …, n+8).
 The decreasing of the WSD power has not led to significant improvement of the situation, as even for reduced WSD power separation distances are more than 380 m for base station and more than 90 m for portable terminal.
 All administrations which allow implementation of CRS, have required the use of geolocation databases by cognitive devices to avoid harmful interference to broadcasting and other services.
 The database, with assistance of a geo-positioning system, can provide enough fidelity for identification of CRS location within “white space” for particular frequency channel.
 At the same time, it may be difficult to establish a hi-precision regulatory mechanism which could ensure that a mobile or portable CRS device will not appear at a distance less than XX meters to any television receiving antenna.
 In this case, to protect DTTB reception, mobile/portable CRS devices should not be allowed to transmit within service area of any broadcasting station.
 For fixed CRS devices, the most evident solution is a regulatory requirement providing that installation of CRS devices has to be done only by authorised personnel with necessary measures to avoid harmful interference to TV reception.

 Further calculations of interference are necessary to evaluate the impact of interference in a numerical form using the detailed methodology given in section 3.2.

-[Editorial Note – This table and its location in the document to be re-considered at a future meeting;

-However, the results of another administration’s methodology and study result in regulations that provide lesser separation distances.